lexxmark/qt-async/README.md

     ...
 };
 ```
-So users can override all type parameters to better adopt async values.
+So users can override all type parameters to better adopt async values to different environments.

 By default `ErrorType_t` parameter is a `AsyncError` class:
 ```C++